Spousal Lifetime Access Trust (SLAT):

 After the GRAT makes all the required annuity payments, any property remaining passes to the designated beneficiaries (or trusts for their benefit) free of federal estate and gift tax.

-A GRAT can be an option in this low-interest rate environment because of the potential for the GRAT’s assets to outperform the interest rate in effect in the month the trust was created.
+A GRAT can be a good option in a low-interest rate environment because of the potential for the GRAT’s assets to outperform the interest rate in effect in the month the trust was created.

 If the grantor survives the annuity term, the property remaining in the GRAT will pass to the children, outright or in further trust, without the imposition of gift or estate tax.